Tamron 28-75mm f2.8 for Sony - JUST BUY IT

 I bought this lens late compared to everyone else, I should have pre-ordered it when it was announced because this lens is pretty amazing especially for the price.
 My advice if you don't own it yet, just buy it.

-Tamron should have put a G master on it, because this acts like a Sony lens, you can update the firmware in a Sony battery, it has fast AF, it has eye AF, and I had to test it but all the lens correction happens right inside the body, not only for stills via Lightroom but for video files too, the barrel distortion correction works, the shading correction works and I couldn't verify the CA correction works because I couldn't find any.
+Tamron should have put a G master on it, because this acts like a Sony lens, you can update the firmware within the Sony camera body, it has fast AF, it has eye AF, and I had to test it but all the lens correction happens right inside the body, not only for stills via Lightroom but for video files too, the barrel distortion correction works, the shading correction works and I couldn't verify the CA correction works because I couldn't find any.

 The two things I dislike about the lens are the lens hood, it was taking me way too long to figure out how to put it on, most lens hoods you keep turning it while you are thinking about something else, but this one I had to put two labels on it.
 Also it is taking me sometime over the past month trying to figure out which barrel is for zoom and which for focus.
 The bokeh balls have concentric rings.